barumau/pandunia/eng/eng-pandunia.md

-# –pandunia
+# English–pandunia
-"one (people, ""you"")" - men
-'s (attributive postposition) - su
--ic (a person or thing with specific character) - ike
-@ symbol - adresoharfe

 ## A

 a couple of - du o tri
+a person or thing with specific character (-ic, -ian) - ike
 abattoir (slaughterhouse) - bucokan
 abessive case - abesive
 Abkhazia - Apsua